 |Show Trades on Charts|

 When you go to SlopeCharts, you will notice an icon in the lower left which resembles a U.S. dollar sign.
-This is how you can get to the Brokerage Control Center.
+This is one way you can get to the Brokerage Control Center.
 Another method is via the Data Feed dropdown at the top of every page on the site.

 After you click it, a dialog box will appear showing the various brokerages you can use.
 The default “Current Data Feed” is Slope, but you can change this to the brokerage that you use.
 Once you have made this selection, click the Log In button.

 No matter what brokerage you choose, you will be presented with a Secure Log-In dialog box.
 Please take note that this dialog box has nothing to do with Slope.
 We don’t access the data; we don’t see the data; we don’t store the data.
 Your login credentials are strictly between you and your brokerage.
 We are simply a third party being permitted access to very specific information at an “arm’s length” distance.
 Your brokerage, whoever it may be, takes your account privacy and control very seriously for obvious reasons.
 The Ameritrade login is used here simply as one example.